mpizenberg/elm-test-rs/README.md

 ### Verbosity

-By default, elm-test-rs just prints to stdout the output of the tests runner, which are dependent on the `--report` option chosen (defaults to console report).
+By default, elm-test-rs just prints to stdout the output of the tests runner, which is dependent on the `--report` option chosen (defaults to console report).
 But if you are interested in gaining more insight on what is happening inside, you can add a verbosity level to the command.